Ancient Mesopotamia is the area

 to the Bible.

 Already since in the days of early Christianity there was the division between traditional Christianity and Gnosticism.
-Just because the oldest known scriptures (the Nag Hammadi codices) are typically Gnostisic in nature, it is clear that early Christianity was originally much closer to the Gnostic teachings compared to the traditional Christian teachings that at a certian time became the national religion of Rome and which from there did spread to other countries.
+Just because the oldest known scriptures (the Nag Hammadi codices) are typically Gnostisic in nature, it is clear that early Christianity was originally much closer to the Gnostic teachings compared to the traditional Christian teachings that at a certain time became the national religion of Rome and which from there did spread to other countries.
 The consequence was that the Roman Catholic Church became a very powerful organization in a number of European countries and its inhabitants - often followers of Pagan nature religions - were forced to convert themselves to the new religion of Christianity, otherwise one was sentenced to death.

 Within the traditional Christian conceptions of God, there is an unbridgeable distance between man and God, what is quite different in Gnosticism.
 The fundamental difference between the traditional Christian view and Gnosticism is that in Gnosticism everything and everyone is part of a total unity that is known in the gnosticism as the "All", or "the Father".
 On a certain level, Gnosticism and Buddhism are quite similar.
-Possibly, this could be because of influences of eastern mysticsm.
+Possibly, this could be because of influences of eastern mysticism.
 Dutch philosopher and translator, Bram Moerland, described some typical Gnostic concepts (between quotation marks):

 a beam of light is related to the sun, so man is also related to